Joey Gallo: New York Yankees

-Los Angeles Dodgers (2022)
+Los Angeles Dodgers

 On August 2, 2022, Gallo was traded to the Los Angeles Dodgers in exchange for Clayton Beeter.
-He played in 44 games for the Dodgers, hitting .162 with seven homers and 23 RBIs.
+He played in 44 games for the Dodgers, hitting .162 with seven home runs and 23 RBI.

 Minnesota Twins

-The Minnesota Twins signed Gallo to a one-year contract on December 20, 2022.
+The Minnesota Twins signed Gallo to a one-year, $11 million contract on December 20, 2022.
+He played in 111 games for the Twins in 2023, batting .177/.301/.440 with 21 home runs and 40 RBI.
+He became a free agent following the season.

+Washington Nationals

+On January 27, 2024, Gallo signed a one-year, $5 million contract with the Washington Nationals.
+He made 76 appearances for Washington, batting .161/.277/.336 with 10 home runs, 27 RBI, and three stolen bases.
+On November 3, the Nationals declined the mutual option on Gallo's contract, making him a free agent.

+Chicago White Sox

+On February 13, 2025, Gallo signed a minor league contract with the Chicago White Sox.
+On March 16, Gallo requested and was granted his unconditional release from the organization.
+Following his release, Gallo announced his intentions to convert into a pitcher.

 Personal life

 Gallo grew up in Las Vegas and played on youth baseball teams with Bryce Harper and Kris Bryant.
-Mike Bryant, Kris' father, was one of Gallo's coaches growing up.
+Mike Bryant, Kris's father, was one of Gallo's coaches growing up.
 He is of Italian descent.
-Gallo's father, Antonio (Tony), is the son of Italian immigrants from Sciacca, Sicily.
-He was born and raised in the Bensonhurst neighborhood of Brooklyn, New York, graduating from New Utrecht High School in 1972.
-He appeared in three games for the GCL Expos in 1974.
+Gallo's father, Antonio (Tony), is the son of Italian immigrants from Sciacca, Sicily, and was raised in Bensonhurst, Brooklyn.

 During the delay of the 2020 Major League Baseball season due to the COVID-19 pandemic, Gallo stayed in his Dallas apartment and set up a batting cage in his living room.